 In the scientific world it's known as Exercise-Related Transient Abdominal Pain, or ETAP for short.
 The first real studies into ETAP started around the late 1920’s and have only ramped up in the last 15 years - I guess because the results were not seen to be that commercially important.

-ETAP is explained as being a pain that's most commonly localised to the lateral aspects of the mid-abdomen, but it can occur anywhere in the abdomen.
+ETAP is explained as being a pain that's most commonly localised to the sides of the mid-abdomen, but it can occur anywhere in the abdomen.

-There are some circumstances where ETAP can present in the shoulder but this is purported to be a pain referral from the phrenic nerve.
+There are some circumstances where ETAP can present in the shoulder but this is purported to be a pain referral from the phrenic nerve (a spinal nerve originating in the neck).

 This explains an athlete trying to tell me once - “I don’t know how to explain it but it feels like my heart is going to burst out my shoulder”.